18mr/documentation/README.md

 2. How to take your brilliant campaign copy and [make it into a petition on Action Network](https://github.com/18mr/documentation/blob/master/action-network.md).
 3. Then, take that petition and [turn it into a webpage](https://github.com/18mr/documentation/blob/master/embed-an.md).
-4. Creating a new [call-in campaign](https://github.com/18mr/documentation/blob/master/call-tool.md)...is not as hard as you think!
+4. Creating a new [call-in campaign](https://github.com/18mr/documentation/blob/master/call-tool.md) is easier than ever.

 ### General Reference